-Chapter 9: OPERATION
+Chapter 10: OPERATION

-Before you start the engines on your Denali, you should have become familiar with the various component systems and their operation, and have performed a "Pre-Cruise System Check."
+Before you start the engine on your Denali, you should have become familiar with the various component systems and their operation, and have performed a "Pre-Cruise System Check".
 A thorough understanding of the component systems and their operation is essential to the proper operation of the boat.
 This manual and the associated manufacturers' information is provided to enhance your knowledge of your Pursuit boat.
 Please read them carefully.
-Also read the book titled "You and Your Boat," included in your literature packet.

-Your boat must have the necessary safety equipment on board and be in compliance with the U.S. Coast Guard, local and State safety regulations.
-There should be one Personal Floatation Device (PFD) for each person.
+Your boat must have the necessary safety equipment on board and be in compliance with the U.S. Coast Guard, local and state safety regulations.
+There should be one "Personal Flotation Device" (PFD) for each person.
 Nonswimmers and small children should wear PFDs at all times.
 You should know and understand the "Rules of the Road" and have had an experienced operator brief you on the general operation of your new boat.
 At least one other person should be instructed on the proper operation of the boat in case the operator is suddenly incapacitated.

 The operator is responsible for his safety and the safety of his passengers.
 When boarding or loading the boat, always step onto the boat, never jump.
 All passengers should be properly seated whenever the boat is operated above idle speed.
 Your passengers should not be allowed to sit on the seat backs, gunnels, bows, transoms or on fishing seats whenever the boat is underway.
-The passengers should also be seated to properly balance the load and must not obstruct the operator's view, particularly to the front.
+The passengers should also be seated to properly balance the load and must not obstruct the operators view, particularly to the front.

-Overloading and improper distribution of weight can cause the boat to become unstable and are significant causes of accidents.
-Know the weight capacity and horsepower rating of your boat.
-Do not overload or overpower your boat.
-Please refer to the Safety Equipment Chapter for more information on the maximum capacity rating for your boat.
-Remember, the information stated on the capacity plate does not relieve the operator from the responsibility of using good common sense and sound judgement in loading and operating the boat.
+Overloading and improper distribution of weight can cause the boat to become unstable and are a significant cause of accidents.
+Do not overload your boat.
+Remember, it is the responsibility of the operator to use good common sense and sound judgement in loading and operating the boat.

-9.2 Rules of the Road
+10.2 Rules of the Road

 As in driving an automobile, there are a few rules you must know for safe boating operation.
 The following information describes the basic navigation rules and action to be taken by vessels in a crossing, meeting or overtaking situation while operating in inland waters.
 These are basic examples and not intended to teach all the rules of navigation.
-For further information consult the "Navigation Rules" or contact the Coast Guard, Coast Guard Auxiliary, Department of

-Natural Resources, or your local boat club.
+For further information consult the "Navigation Rules" or contact the Coast Guard, Coast Guard Auxiliary, Department of Natural Resources, or your local boat club.
 These organizations sponsor courses in boat handling, including rules of the road.
 We strongly recommend such courses.
-Books on this subject are also available from your local library.
+A book entitled "Sportfish, Cruisers and Yachts" is included with this manual.
+It contains valuable navigation and safety information.
+Other books on this subject are also available from your local library.